-- the statement of financial position as at 31 December 2014; - the statement of comprehensive income for the year then ended; - · the cash flow statement for the year then ended; - the statement of changes in members' other interest for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.
+- the balance sheet as at 31 December 2015; - the statement of comprehensive income for the year then ended; - the cash flow statement for the year then ended; - the statement of changes in members' other interest for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.

-The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and IFRSs as adopted by the European Union.
+The financial reporting framework that has been applied in the preparation of the financial statements is IFRSs as adopted by the European Union, and applicable law.

-In applying the financial reporting framework, the members have made a number of subjective judgements, for example in respect of significant accounting estimates.
+In applying the financial reporting framework, the members have made a number of subjective, judgements, for example in respect of significant accounting estimates.
 In making such estimates, they have made assumptions and considered future events.

-Other matters on which we are required to report by exception <
+Other matters on which we are required to report by exception